camunda/camunda-docs/docs/guides/getting-started-java-spring.md

 3. Change the **Cluster endpoint** to `http://localhost:26500/`, with no authentication.
 4. Click **Deploy**.

-When you open Operate, you should now note the process deployed to your local Self- Managed setup.
+When you open Operate, you should now note the process deployed to your local Self-Managed setup.

 ## Step 5: Run your process from Modeler